 The group of soldiers scoffed at him carefully maneuvering closer to Xioth.
 The two tallest soldiers made the first move; both fully armored in traditional Dravian armor.
 They stepped towards him with their claymore swords out.
 The senior Dravian soldier smiled.

 “So I guess this is it then?”
 Xioth said, breathing deeply while he reached for his sword.
 Years of self-survival as an orphan in the streets of Vassion forced Xioth to develop his skill as a swordsman.
 The trait came natural to him as if his instincts were naturally inclined to yield a sword.
-His movements in battle were fine-tuned by his many years of observation, high from the roofs of the Grand city church, down to the elite Paladin training academy.
+His movements in battle being fine-tuned by his many years of observation, high from the roofs of the Grand Vassion Temple, which looked down to the Paladin training grounds.
 He spends hours a time mimicking the movements of the Arcanum Paladin Aspirants.
 He developed a unique form of attack suited to take advantage of his build.
-Xioth has never been fully tested; his true skills have never been exposed.
+Xioths skills have never been fully tested; his true potential has never been exposed.
 Today he will need every single one his traits.
 This encounter will be a graduation of sorts.
-His legend starts today, It all starts now or it ends now but today his life will change.
+His legend starts today, it all starts now or it ends now but today his life will change.